- What is Interlibrary Loan?

 Some works published pre-1900 may be obtained through ILL.
 The material may not come in book form but instead on microfilm or microfiche.
 These will be designated "IN LIBRARY USE ONLY" and may only be used in the Christopher Center.
 Microfilm/fiche readers with copiers are available in the library.
 As with any loan, you are expected to be extremely careful handling the material.
 You will be held responsible for lost or damaged items, and the replacement fees can be sizable.

 How do I find out the status of my request?

 Login to ILLiad and click on "Outstanding Requests" under "View".
 The next screen will list all your active requests, and the status column will let you know the current stage of your requests.

 How will I be notified?

 An e-mail will be sent to you by the ILLiad system when the material arrives.
 Processing of arrivals generally takes place on the day the material arrives.

 Where do I pick up and return my ILL materials?

-ILL materials may be returned to Christopher Center's or Law Library's Circulation Desks any time those libraries are open.
+ILL materials may be returned to Christopher Center's Circulation Desks any time the library is open.